Nizami Street: History of the street

-In 1859, there was a strong earthquake in Shamakhi, because of which the Shamakhi Governorate was demolished and was created Baku Governorate in the center of Baku.
-After becoming the governorate, the city occupied a new level of development, appeared a necessity of planned construction of the city, because new governorate institutions began to emerge in the city.
-In the first years after the order of 1859 was signed, population flow in Baku began to rise.
-New caravanserais were being constructed in the northern part of fortress walls, each of which occupied a whole quarter, trading rows and stores.
-Subsequently, this part of the city became the central trading part and it was necessary to develop its construction plan.
-It was entrusted to Gasim bey Hajibababeyov and group of engineers and architects from Saint Petersburg.
-According to them, construction of new highways, beginning from Icheri Sheher fortress in all directions, was the main idea of urban planning.
-All this ideas are reflected in the first governorate urban plan of Baku, created in 1864 by them and called “scrappy” where the street was also projected.
-Initially it was called “Torgovaya Street”, because it became a trade center due to its location.
-Later, in 1879 it was officially renamed to “Gubernskaya Street”, but the citizens still called it “Torgovaya”.
-The street began on Mariinskaya Street (later Korganov Street, now Rasul Rza Street), where reputable multi-storeyed houses of wealthy people were located and reached to so called “Black City” of Baku, where were oil wells and other industrial objects.
-The late 19th century is characterized with rapid economical development of the city and the second massive flow of the population from other governorates of the Russian Empire, the reason of which was adoption of new oil wells in the Absheron Peninsula.
-Marine infrastructure was also developed and general plan of fortress vorstadt and marine port was significantly expanded since 1855, and the city turned to a significant trade port of South Russia.
-Rapid economic growth of Baku was followed by appearance of multiple interlayer of rich industrialists constructing new buildings.
-A great number of buildings on this street were constructed by the order of oil magnates such as Musa Naghiyev, Shamsi Asadullayev and Murtuza Mukhtarov, and projected by prominent architects of that time such as N.A.von der Nonne, M.Gafar Ismayilov, A.Hajibababeyov, K.B.Surkevich, J.V.Goslavski, Józef Plośko, Zivar bey Ahmadbeyov, E.Edel and G.Termikelov.
+In 1859, there was a strong earthquake in Shamakhi, which resulted in the demolition of the Shamakhi Governorate and the creation of the Baku Governorate in the center of Baku.
+After becoming the governorate, it was necessary for the city to undertake ambitious construction projects.
+In the first years after the order of 1859 was signed, the population of Baku began to rise.
+New caravanserais were being constructed along the northern part of fortress walls, each of which occupied a whole quarter, trading rows and stores.
+Subsequently, this part of the city became the central trading area and it was necessary to develop a cohesive construction plan.
+It was entrusted to Gasim bey Hajibababeyov and a group of engineers and architects from Saint Petersburg.
+According to the group, construction of new highways, beginning from Icheri Sheher fortress in all directions, was the focus of their urban planning.
+Their design philosophy is reflected in the first governorate urban plan of Baku, created in 1864.
+Initially Nizami Street was called “Torgovaya Street”, because of its status as a trade center.
+Later, in 1879 it was officially renamed “Gubernskaya Street”, but citizens still called it “Torgovaya”.
+The street began on Mariinskaya Street (later Korganov Street, now Rasul Rza Street), where reputable multi-storeyed houses of wealthy people were located and reached to so called “Black City” of Baku, where there were oil wells and other industrial developments.
+The late 19th century was characterized by rapid economic development of the city and the second massive influx of people from other governorates of the Russian Empire, the reason of which was the incorporation of new oil wells in the Absheron Peninsula.
+Marine infrastructure was also developed and the general plan of fortress vorstadt and the marine port was significantly expanded, and the city eventually became one of Southern Russia's most significant trading hubs.
+The rapid economic growth of Baku was followed by the arrival of affluent industrialists who began constructing new buildings.
+A great number of buildings on this storied street were constructed by oil magnates such as Musa Naghiyev, Shamsi Asadullayev and Murtuza Mukhtarov, and designed by prominent architects such as N.A.von der Nonne, M.Gafar Ismayilov, A.Hajibababeyov, K.B.Surkevich, J.V.Goslavski, Józef Plośko, Zivar bey Ahmadbeyov, E.Edel and G.Termikelov.

-In 1868, a building of caravanserai (“Araz” cinema) was built by the project of architect M.Gafar Ismayilov, in deserted territory, which adjoins Nizami Street now.
+In 1868, the Araz Cinema was built by the architect M.Gafar Ismayilov, in deserted territory, which adjoins Nizami Street.
 A year later, in 1869, St. Gregory the Illuminator's Church, Baku was built near the caravanserai.